Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --pretty {#pretty}

 Prettify response output for supported content type (JSON only for the moment).
-By default, output os colorized, see[`--no-color`](#no-color) to format without color.
+By default, JSON response is prettified if standard output is a terminal, and colorized, see[`--no-color`](#no-color) to format without color.

 This is a cli-only option.